All about dinosaurs, fossils and prehistoric animals by Everything Dinosaur team members.

 The clever troodontid from the television series "Prehistoric Planet"

-The feathered troodontid, regarded as one of the cleverest non-avian dinosaurs to have evolved, searches for a smouldering ember in order to start a fire elsewhere in the forest.
+The feathered troodontid, regarding as one of the cleverest non-avian dinosaurs to have evolved, searches for a smouldering ember in order to start a fire elsewhere in the forest.
 Picture credit: Apple TV Plus.

 Lead scientific consultant for the five-part, nature documentary series, vertebrate palaeontologist and author Darren Naish has used his extensive knowledge of the living world to create realistic scenarios illustrating behaviours of long extinct creatures.